ARMmbed/mbed-os-example-wifi/README.md

    Sample ```mbed_app.json``` files are provided for ESP8266 (```mbed_app_esp8266.json```), X-NUCLEO-IDW04A1 (```mbed_app_idw04a1.json```) and X-NUCLEO-IDW01M1 (```mbed_app_idw01m1```).

+   For WIFI_ISM43362, ignore the value of `wifi-shield` as it is already overrides per supported targets.

    For built-in Wi-Fi, ignore the value of `wifi-shield`.

 3. Compile and generate binary.